theinsanetramp/AnkiAutomation/README.md

 poetry run python genCards.py
 ```

 Open Anki and check the `genTest` deck - the new flashcards should have been added there.
-It is worth checking through each flashcard to make sure the fields are correct - pay particular attention to the example sentences, as it can sometimes pick an incorrect sentence or not find one that uses the word at all.
+It is worth checking through each flashcard to make sure the fields are correct.
+Pay particular attention to the example sentences, as it can sometimes pick an incorrect sentence or not find one that uses the word at all.
 Once you are confident that the cards are correct, move them to your deck of choice for learning.

 ## Regenerating the example sentence database